Houston’s Spinach Artichoke Dip: Restaurant Secret Revealed

 Instructions

-• In food processor blend artichokes, Romano cheese, garlic and Parmesan cheese for about 1 – 1 1/2 minutes.
+• In a food processor blend the drained artichokes, Romano cheese, garlic and Parmesan cheese for until the mixture has been chopped into fine pieces.

 • Artichokes and cheeses should be minced, but should not be pasty.